-Our ALS Consortium – a partnership of clinicians, basic scientists, geneticists, and computational biologists from 31 institutions across 5 countries – establishes a framework to apply whole genome sequencing (WGS) and functional genomics to the study of ALS.
+Our ALS Consortium – a partnership of clinicians, basic scientists, geneticists, and computational biologists from 42 institutions across the globe – establishes a framework to apply whole genome sequencing (WGS) and functional genomics to the study of ALS.
 Because ALS-causing mutations tend to be of moderate impact and are relatively rare in the population (reviewed in Al-Chalabi et al. 2017), identification of new mutations requires several thousand samples, which need to be obtained from multiple sites (even the busiest ALS clinics see only 200-400 patients per year).
 To enable broad data sharing, we centralize the administration of a widespread, highly federated program.
 We developed and disseminate key elements for Informed Consent Forms and IRB protocols, disseminate common data elements to harmonize clinical phenotyping across all participating centers, and centralize administration and operations to ensure smooth coordination between sites.
-Currently, the ALS consortium has sequenced 3440 whole genomes and 1210 RNA samples.
+Currently, the ALS Consortium has sequenced 4,359 whole genomes and 2,348 RNA samples.
 Data are shared both within our consortium and with other consortia, and novel analytical tools are applied to mine these data for ALS-associated mutations.
-These efforts have already led to the identification of novel ALS-associated mutations such as in KIF5A (Nicolas et al. (2018).
+These efforts have contributed to many published studies, including the identification of novel ALS-associated mutations such as in KIF5A (Nicolas et al. (2018).

 Broadly stated, the goals of this consortium are the following: